-If the Owner fails to respond, or the response does not satisfactorily address the violations alleged in the Hub/PC Director's letter, then an elective referral will be sent by the Hub/PC Director or designee to the Department Enforcement Center (DEC), and the Owner must be flagged in the Active Partners Participation System (APPS).

-- 2. A complainant who disagrees with the decision of "no reasonable cause" from the Hub/PC Director can request reconsideration of the case by sending a letter to the Director of the Office of Asset Management, 451 7th Street, SW, Room 6180, Washington, DC 20410. - a.
-Upon receipt of a request for reconsideration, Office of Asset Management (OAM) will notify all of the parties that the request has been received and invite them to submit any additional evidence pertinent to the investigation. - b.
-OAM will review all of the materials from the investigation and any additional evidence that the parties provide. - c.
-OAM will then inform the parties if the Department has affirmed its finding of "no reasonable cause" or instead has decided to re-open the complaint.
-If HUD decides to re-open the complaint, the Hub/PC will resume investigation and conciliation.
-If the Hub/PC Director affirms its finding of "no reasonable cause", HUD will take no further action on the complaint. - 3.
-If the investigation produces reasonable cause to believe that a violation has occurred or is about to occur, HUD will issue a determination of "reasonable cause" and pursue the enforcement remedies described in Section E herein.
+- e.
+If the owner fails to respond, or the response does not satisfactorily address the violations alleged in the Regional or Satellite Office Director's letter, then an elective referral will be sent by the Regional or Satellite Office Director or designee to the Department Enforcement Center (DEC), and the owner must be flagged in the Active Partners Participation System (APPS). - 2.
+A complainant who disagrees with the decision of "no reasonable cause" from the Regional or Satellite Office Director can request reconsideration of the case by sending a letter to the Director of the Office of Asset Management and Portfolio Oversight, 451 7th Street, SW, Room 6180, Washington, DC 20410. - a.
+Upon receipt of a request for reconsideration, the Office of Asset Management and Portfolio Oversight (OAMPO) will notify all of the parties that the request has been received and invite them to submit any additional evidence pertinent to the investigation. - b.
+OAMPO will review all of the materials from the investigation and any additional evidence that the parties provide and make a final determination. - c.
+If the OAMPO determination results in a finding of reasonable cause HUD will issue a determination of "reasonable cause", which will include an explanation of the basis for the determination, and pursue the enforcement remedies described in Section E herein.
 HUD will send a copy of the charge to each party in the case.